 - Firstly, they are ridiculously lightweight.
 There’s no way you could carry the equivalent meals for the same weight.
-And when you are doing a long hike, you all know that every gram counts!
+And when you are doing a long hike or wild camping trip, you all know that every gram counts!
 My meals ranged from 87 grams for the custard apple crunch to 128 grams for the chicken fajita with rice.

 - Lightweight also is great if you are doing a hike abroad and want to take supplies with you.
 Especially if you are going carry-on only.

 - It means a hot meal.
-Even in the UK in the evenings it can get cooler and you need something hot inside you.
+Even in the UK in the evenings it can get cooler and you need something hot to warm up.

 - No planning your meal or going food shopping, simply pick up your pouch and go.

-- You clearly know want calories you’re eating – it’s in a big font on the front of the packet.
+- You clearly know what calories you’re eating – it’s in a big font on the front of the Summit to Eat packet.